 McKenna Potter has been dancing for the past 14 years, nine of those being at Gold Star The Academy.
 She has experience in the following styles: Jazz, Poms, Ballet, Hip Hop, Lyrical/Contemporary, and Tap, with both Contemporary and Hip Hop being her favorites.
 McKenna has competed for four years with Jazz, Lyrical/Contemporary, and Hip Hop style dances and was a part of the Performance Troupe for three years.
 Throughout her dance path, she has performed at various places and events including the McDonald’s Thanksgiving Day Parade.
 She has attended many dance conventions, including Monsters, where she took a class with Phi from the Jabbawockeez.
 As a child, McKenna loved theatre and took part in several plays and musicals.
 McKenna helped initiate a dance team at her school where she held a Captain position.
 She participated in the dance team for two years where they advanced to State Finals placing top twelve.
 Her focus on teaching will be Hip Hop, however she hopes she can branch out and teach more styles of dance.
 McKenna will be attending Aurora University where she will be studying Health Sciences.
 After she graduates, she will transfer to obtain her Doctorate of Physical Therapy.
 She hopes that dance will always be a part of her busy life.

 Rockie Veverka is the Recreation Supervisor who oversees the dance department for the District and currently teaches hip hop classes.
-For the past 12 years she has taught ballet, tap, jazz, hip hop and poms to various ages.
-In 2015, she began A Step Above Dance Company, the District’s competitive dance team.
-She began her dance training at La Danse Academie in Crest Hill, IL., and in 2007, travelled to Italy to perform in various cities with the school.
-She has received a bachelor’s degree in Communications from Aurora University where she was captain of the University cheer and dance team.
-She is currently a member of IPRA and is a part of the Cultural Arts committee.
-Essentially, Rockie believes that students should have the opportunity to learn and express themselves through dance regardless of age or experience level.
+For the past 12 years she has taught ballet, tap, jazz, hip hop and poms to ages 3-14 and created A Step Above Dance Co., the District’s competitive dance team.
+She began her dance training at La Danse Academie in Crest Hill, IL., and in 2017, travelled to Italy to perform in various cities.
+Rockie received a BA in Communications from Aurora University where she was captain of the University cheer and dance team.
+Above all, Rockie believes that dancers should have the opportunity to learn and express themselves through dance regardless of age or experience level.